TomasSirotek/AuthAPI/README.md

 ## Features for updated

 - [x] Refresh token verifies token but return just another jwt token with the same time of 15:00 minutes
-- [x] Docker compose up has only mssql need to run api separately
+- [x] Docker compose up has only mssql needs to run api and databse separately
 - [x] Date formatting is kinda yuk could use different format like unixTimeStamp or properer one

 ## Licence